omnect/azure-iot-sdk/README.md

 ### do_work frequency

 The underlying azure-iot-sdk-c runs its main loop every 1ms by default.
-This timing can be changed in a range of 1...100ms by setting `DO_WORK_FREQUENCY_IN_MS` environment variable.
+This timing can be changed in a range of 1...100ms by setting `AZURE_SDK_DO_WORK_FREQUENCY_IN_MS` environment variable.

 # Generate documentation